+A. Compliance Monitoring: The TFDA's Inspection Division inspects food factories and premises regularly together with taking samples of food for laboratory testing to ensure the food is wholesome and complies with the national food standards.
+The TFDA also gives technical guidance on the appropriate food production, delivery, handling, and storage during the monitoring process.
+If violations occur, the TFDA will issue product recalls and possibly prosecute the violator.

+2 The regulation retains GMP requirements as stipulated in repealed Ministerial Notification No. 298 B.E.
+2549 (2006) Re: Production processes, production equipment and storage of ready to be consumed milk products in liquid form that has passed through pasteurization heat treatment and includes specifically requirement on the reception of raw milk, pasteurized process control, and recontamination prevention.

-- A. Compliance Monitoring: Monitoring processes primarily ensure that the food produced is wholesome and complies with the national food standards.
-Inspection of food factories and premises throughout the country are regularly conducted together with sampling of food products for laboratory testing.
-Technical guidance on the appropriate food production, delivery, handling, and storage are also given during the monitoring process.
-If violations occur, product recall and prosecution will be executed.
-Inspection, monitoring, and legal actions are the responsibility of the TFDA's Inspection Division. - B. Food surveillance: The aim of food surveillance is to assure the safety and quality of food items distributed in the marketplace.
-Food surveillance is conducted mainly by the TFDA.
-Its inspectors will take samples of food in markets from time to time and whenever problems are identified.
-The samples will be delivered to the Food Analysis Division of the Department of Medical Science for further analysis of toxins, pesticide residues, heavy metals, nutritional values, and standard conformity.
-Warning and legal actions such as seizures, product recalls, etc., will be taken depending on the degree of violation.
+B. Food Surveillance: The TFDA is the main agency that conducts food surveillance to assure the safety and quality of food items distributed in the marketplace.
+TFDA's inspectors take samples of food in markets from time to time and whenever problems are identified.
+The Food Analysis Division of the Department of Medical Science will test the samples for toxins, pesticide residues, heavy metals, nutritional values, and standard conformity.
+The TFDA will issue warnings and legal actions (e.g., seizures and product recalls) depending on the degree of the violation.